rahil627/my-programming-stuff/langs/programming-languages.md

 **Zig**
   - a C replacement
+  - "faster than C", advanced CPU features, SIMD exposed
   - explicit about using the allocator to allocate the heap...
+  - possibly the best C interop i've ever seen: just @CImport and @CInclude("SDL.h"), then C.SDL.DestroyWindow(...)
+  - can use zig as a drop-in replacement C/C++ compiler
+    - pretty neat for when you don't want that crap
   - from the site:
+   - "There is no hidden control flow, no hidden memory allocations, no preprocessor, and no macros."
    - page 1:
     - No hidden control flow
     - No hidden allocations